 'Good.'
 Glaw stuck his hand under what Dylis thought had been the Field Marshal's cloak and pulled out a couple of thick leather bands.
 'Looks like he had plans for the rest of them too.'

 'Greedy,' Dylis signed and was surprised to see Glaw shudder.

 At her raised eyebrow, he shrugged.
-'Nikon said the same thing, when he...'
-He threw his hands up, as if in surrender.
+'Nikon said the same thing when he...'
+He threw his hands up as if in surrender.
 'Right.
 I'll just go give these to Thais.'

 With Thais and Glaw busy making bracelets - she wasn't even going to try understanding how that worked, she was mighty tired of learning magic - Dylis gathered up the Field Marshal's sticky clothes and threw them overboard.
 Burial at sea was still a burial.
 More than he deserved, really, but it was better than watching his remains and wondering how they'd gotten that way.
-She leaned over the railing and watched them float away with a feeling of deep satisfaction.
+She leaned over the railing and watched the clothes float away with a feeling of deep satisfaction.
 The grin on her face would probably have made children cry.

 Something shifted about the air.
 At first, she thought she'd made a horrible mistake disposing of the clothes, but the way the wind shifted told her the strange sensation was coming from Thais and Glaw.

 Heart skipping a beat she whirled around, only to see a smiling Thais securing a bracelet to her arm.
 Glaw was right next to her, holding a familiar looking roll of parchment.
 Though all rolls of parchment did look quite alike.

 'It is working!'
 Thais signed, giving Dylis a smile of such pure joy that it nearly blinded her.
 Quickly she busied her hands with the next bracelet and Glaw left her side to tend to the unconscious Wolf.